Q: I need to contact your literary agent. Who do I email?

 Q: I think you should appear at/in/be reviewed in _______.

 A: Thank you!
 That’s very flattering!
 If you’d like me to be on a show, at a con, reviewed or profiled somewhere, please send a letter to that show/producer/editor and let them know that you’d like me to be invited.
 Unfortunately, I don’t have any power over who invites me where, and if I get to go or not, but if you tell them about me, there’s a greater chance that I will get to do it!

 A: Here is a list of my works and links to each of the online retailers that carry them.
 My books can also be found at your local indie store.
 If your local brick-and-mortar store doesn’t have my book on the shelf, they are always happy to order in a copy for you.
 This is also good because they usually order a few more to put on the shelf for the next person!

 Q: Are there audiobooks for your work yet?

-A: Only The Dark Lord and the Seamstress so far.
-If you would like an audio book of any of my other works, please let Audible.com know.
+A: You can find my free short story audiobooks here.
+There are no audio books for my longer works yet.
+If you would like an audiobook of any of my other works, please let Audible.com know.
 If you tell them you want it, they’ll consider creating it.
 You can email firstname.lastname@example.org with your suggestion.

 Q: I would like you to do some voice work/acting.

-Q: How do I beclome a published writer?
+Q: How do I become a published writer?

 A: Wow, that’s a big question.
 My first suggestion would be to read my Words for Writers articles.
 If there is a specific question I haven’t answered there, then please feel free to shoot me an email and I’ll do my best to answer any questions you may have, or point you to any useful resources.
 But there are like a thousand blogs out there about how to get published, so I’m sure there’s a lot more specific information out there if you search for it.